-Nintendo Switch emulator Expansion Pack: Prices, release date, and more
+NSO Expansion Pack: First wave of Mario Kart DLC releases in March

-Several Sega Genesis and Nintendo 64 games are not only nostalgic and fun to play, but they shaped the gaming industry and have impacted our favorite modern games.
-So, being able to play select titles from either console on Nintendo Switch via the new Nintendo Switch Online + Expansion Pack bundle is a huge deal.
+Sega Genesis and Nintendo 64 games are not only nostalgic and fun to play, but many of them shaped the gaming industry and have impacted our favorite modern titles.
+So, being able to play select titles from either console on Nintendo Switch via the Nintendo Switch Online + Expansion Pack is a huge deal.
 Are you thinking about upgrading your membership to include these N64 and Sega Genesis emulators?
 Here's everything you should know.
+By the way, this is also how you can access the new Animal Crossing: Happy Home Paradise DLC.

 Nintendo Switch Online + Expansion Pack What is it?